 R&DE Stanford Dining prides itself on providing high-quality and nutritious cuisine to meet the wide variety of dietary needs within our diverse Stanford community.
-The Eat Well @Stanford program is committed to supporting the welfare of the campus community and enhancing the development of lifelong eating practices that promote health and wellbeing.
-Learn more about our Food Standards and Nutrition Philosophy.
+Learn more about our philosophy and commitments to support the welfare of the campus community and enhance the development of lifelong eating practices that promote health and wellbeing in our Eat Well @Stanford Ethos.

 R&DE Stanford Dining’s nutritionists work closely with our culinary team to review food purchases and strategically design menus that are delicious, nutritious and sustainable.
 The nutrition team reviews all food purchases and recipes and manages the menu labeling program to communicate ingredients, dietary qualities, sustainability attributes and allergens to diners.
 They support students, staff and guests with a wide variety of nutritional needs including food allergies, medical diets, vegan/vegetarianism, healthy eating and more.
 Our nutritionists have extensive knowledge in translating nutritional science into food recommendations and are uniquely positioned to help navigate dietary needs and preferences in the dining halls.

-R&DE Stanford Dining offers a variety of plant-forward options in every dining hall, every day.
+R&DE Stanford Dining offers a variety of plant-forward options in every dining hall, daily.
 All vegetarian and vegan options are clearly labeled (V = Vegetarian, VGN = Vegan).
 Our menus are typically about 80% vegetarian and over 50% vegan, offering a wide range of healthful plant-based options including soy, beans, lentils, whole grains, nuts and seeds.
 R&DE Stanford Dining has been awarded an A+ rating for vegan dining by Peta(2).
-We have two Vegan and Plant Forward Sous Chefs who specialize in developing new plant-forward recipes and enhancing the vegan dining experience for Stanford University Students.
+We have a Vegan and Plant Forward Sous Chef who specialize in developing new plant-forward recipes and enhancing the vegan dining experience for Stanford University Students.
 Read our Guide to Vegan & Vegetarian Dining.

 R&DE Stanford Dining has proudly partnered with FARE (Food Allergy Research & Education) to help improve the college experience for students with food allergies through enhanced awareness, accommodations and training.
 The R&DE Stanford Dining nutrition team reviews all ingredients, recipes and menus for allergens, trains R&DE staff on food allergy accommodations and provides nutrition counseling and education for students to help with managing their dietary needs on campus.
 Stanford is also home to the first nut-sensitive dining program in the nation at Ricker Dining, and we have added a second nut-sensitive location at Stern Dining.

 Stanford Dining identifies the top 9 major allergens that are contained in, or may have come in contact with, the foods served in the dining halls.
 Daily menus are published online and food labels identify ingredients and allergens at the point of service.
 Allergens we label across R&DE Stanford Dining include: Coconut, Egg, Milk, Fish, Sesame, Shellfish, Tree Nuts, Peanuts, Soy, Wheat.